voliva/safe-decimal/article.md

 A common way of fixing this is to avoid decimals altogether, usually multiplying these numbers by powers of 10.
 For instance, applications that work with numbers that are usually divided into hundreds (e.g. currencies with cents as division) store numeric values as "number of cents", essentially multiplying every value by 100.
 This is actually fixed point arithmetic, but applied before parsing it into binary, reserving 2 base-10 digits as decimal part.

 However, when doing this you lose on flexibility.
-It works really well if all you have to do is add up numbers and you know all of them will have a specific amount of digits on base 10.
+It works really well if all you have to do is add numbers and you know all of them will have a specific amount of digits on base 10.

 But this won't work if you deal with numbers with an arbitrary amount of decimals, or if you have to divide, where you can very easily lose precision.
 And it also makes multiplication trickier, since you have to shift the value to get the correct result (often resulting in more loss of precision).